IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ### Theme Categories

 The appearance of the UI is determined by colors, margins, font types, etc. A theme is divided into categories for each of these aspects of the UI.
-To reduce duplication when creating a new theme and to be able to apply styles independently, these attributes are defined in categories like color, spacing and font.
+To reduce duplication when creating a new theme and to be able to apply styles independently, these attributes are defined in categories like color, spacing, and font.
 Each category represents a set of attributes for the theme.

 By having categories of theming attributes, you can create a slightly different theme based on any other theme.
 For example, you can create a new look by keeping all categories unchanged, except the